 The Imprisoned and its true form, Demise, in Skyward Sword.
-However, Fi's analysis indicates that Demise takes a different form every generation... meaning even even when it transforms, the form Link faces might not even be what it truly looks like.
+However, Fi's analysis indicates that Demise takes a different form every generation... meaning even after it transforms, the form Link faces might not even be what it truly looks like.

-Midna takes a bizarre and all immensly powerful form when using the fused shadow.
-The helmet turns her into a multi-armed trident wielding creature, somewhat larger than Gannon.
-The impression given when speaking to the spirit Lyrannu is that the fused shadow is capable of breaking reality and the last time it was used he and the other spirits had to intervine and break it to prevent it's users in controlling the triforce through its power.
+Midna takes a bizarre and all immensely powerful form when using the fused shadow.
+The helmet turns her into a multi-armed trident wielding creature, somewhat larger than Ganon.
+The impression given when speaking to the spirit Lanayru is that the fused shadow is capable of breaking reality and the last time it was used he and the other spirits had to intervene and break it to prevent it's users in controlling the Triforce through its power.

 The Destroyer from The Legend of Spyro: Dawn Of The Dragon counts.
 It's an ancient mythological monster who's existed since the beginning of time.
 It exists for only one reason: to cause the end of the world in a wave of fire and ash when unleashed.
 Oh, and it's as big as a mountain and made of rock and lava.
 The only way to actually stop it is to destroy every Dark Crystal in it's entire body, including flying inside it and blowing up its heart.
 That didn't stop it because Malefor, Chess Master that he is, had a backup crystal ready just in case.